benji-pooh/agh-car-football-improved/README.md

 # WebGL Car Soccer Game

-## Project description

-We have made a game where players can control cars to throw a ball into the goal.
+We thought it would be cool to be able to have a multiplayer rocket leauge-like game that you can play at school.
+So, we made that happen.

-The inspiration for the project was the game Rocket League, which, although much more advanced, is based on a very similar gameplay concept.
+This game is **heavily** inspired by *rocket leauge*.
+Although rocket leauge itself is much more complex, this game is based on a very similar gameplay style.

 Players have the ability to fully control the car using a keyboard or a game controller (tested on DualShock 3).